Mike’s Top Ten of 1958

 11-20: Auntie Mame, The Bravados, Elevator to the Gallows, Houseboat, I Want to Live!, Mon Oncle, Murder by Contract, A Night to Remember, Run Silent Run Deep, Some Came Running

-Tier two: The 7th Voyage of Sinbad, Bell Book and Candle, Damn Yankees, The Fiend Who Walked the West, The Fly, The Goddess, High School Confidential, Indiscreet, The Inn of the Sixth Happiness, The Last Hurrah, The Lineup, Lonelyhearts, The Long Hot Summer, Macabre, Marjorie Morningstar, The Matchmaker, The Old Man and the Sea, Rally ‘Round the Flag Boys!, Teacher’s Pet, The Young Lions
+Tier two: The 7th Voyage of Sinbad, Bell Book and Candle, Damn Yankees, The Fiend Who Walked the West, The Fly, The Goddess, High School Confidential, The Inn of the Sixth Happiness, The Last Hurrah, The Lineup, Lonelyhearts, The Long Hot Summer, Macabre, Marjorie Morningstar, The Matchmaker, The Old Man and the Sea, Rally ‘Round the Flag Boys!, Teacher’s Pet, A Time to Love and a Time to Die, The Young Lions

 – – – – – – – – – – –